-Family and Consumer Sciences is an exciting field with many career opportunities.
-The mission of this interdepartmental major prepares professionals dedicated to enhancing the well-being of individuals and families and the communities and environments in which they function.
+Family and Consumer Sciences (FCS) is an exciting field with many career opportunities.
+The mission of this interdepartmental major is to prepare professionals dedicated to enhancing the well-being of individuals, families, and the communities and environments in which they live and/or work.

 - demonstrate an understanding and comprehension of the family and consumer sciences body of knowledge

-- demonstrate, at a professional level, oral and written communication and problem solving proficiency within Family and Consumer Sciences
+- demonstrate, at a professional level, oral and written communication and problem-solving proficiency within FCS

-- demonstrate synthesis and integration of the specialized Family and Consumer Sciences body of knowledge through engaged learning experiences
+- demonstrate synthesis and integration of the specialized FCS body of knowledge through engaged learning experiences

-- choose, examine, and assess the impact of civic engagement relevant to Family and Consumer Sciences
+- choose, examine, and assess the impact of civic engagement relevant to FCS

 The major provides a strong foundation for graduate work.
 Graduate degree opportunities are available in the School of Education or specific departments related to family and consumer sciences (Design and Merchandising, Food Science and Human Nutrition, Human Development and Family Studies, Social Work, Occupational Therapy, etc.).